fgiloux/camel-extra/components/camel-wmq/README.md

 * `wmq` is the component.
 It requires a `org.apacheextras.camel.component.wmq.WMQConfig` and a `org.apacheextras.camel.component.wmq.WMQTransactionManager`

-* `wmqconfig` is a instance of `org.apacheextras.camel.component.wmq.WMQConfig` and requires
+* `wmqconfig` is an instance of `org.apacheextras.camel.component.wmq.WMQConfig` and requires
-  * `queueManager` - name of the queue manager this component will connect too
+  * `queueManagerName` - name of the queue manager this component will connect too
   * `connectionMode` - either "binding" or "client"
   * if connectionMode is client then additional information is needed:
-    * host
+    * hostname
     * port
     * channel
-    * username
+    * userID
-    * password
+    * userPassword
-  * `connectionManager` - a instance of `com.ibm.mq.MQSimpleConnectionManager` which can control IBM MQ connection pooling.
+  * `connectionManager` - an instance of `com.ibm.mq.MQSimpleConnectionManager` which can control IBM MQ connection pooling.
 If this is not specified a default pool is created.

-* `transactionManager` is a instance of `org.apacheextras.camel.component.wmq.WMQTransactionManager` and requires a reference to `org.apacheextras.camel.component.wmq.WMQConfig`
+* `transactionManager` is an instance of `org.apacheextras.camel.component.wmq.WMQTransactionManager` and requires a reference to `org.apacheextras.camel.component.wmq.WMQConfig`

 ### URI